Are wood fireplaces and wood stoves legal to use in Canada?

 • Quebec

-Ontario and the other Provinces continue to approve stoves with emissions up to 4.5g/hr beyond 2020.
+Ontario and the other Provinces continue to approve stoves with emissions up to 4.5 grams/hour beyond 2020.
 The Nunavut Territory is the only area where there is no regulation with regards to wood heating.

 This statement does not apply to Canada.
 It has been mandated by the US EPA and it applies to the United States only.
 The whole industry recognizes it is rather confusing from a Canadian stand point, but the statement cannot be removed for now.
 Industry stakeholders are working with the EPA to have a mention that this applies only to the USA.

-Yes it does.
+Yes, it does.
 Montreal has a law that limits the use of wood burning appliances.
-They have to be under 2.5g/hr in particulate emissions.
-These appliances must be under 2.5g/hr and either EPA Certified (on the EPA list above) or CSA B415 Approved.
-(Polytest list)
+Wood burning equipment must be under 2.5 grams/hour in particulate emissions and either EPA Certified (see EPA list above) or CSA B415 Approved (see Polytest list above).
+For more details on the cities and suburbs around Montreal, visit the HPBAC website.

-If you want to learn more on the subject of the regulation in Montreal, we have the following report that is very well documented: https://welovefire.com/stoves/new-epa-standard-for-wood-heating-appliances-how-are-montreal-canada-and-the-united-states-prepared/
+If you want to learn more on the subject of the regulation in Montreal, we have the following report that is very well documented.

-To operate our cars, our heating and air conditioning, lighting, etc, we need energy.
+To operate our cars, our heating and air conditioning, lighting, etc., we need energy.
 Energy comes from burning fossil fuels, shale oil and gas, coal, nuclear, wood, solar and hydro.
-The global effort is to reduce the footprint, the emissions while increasing efficiency.
+The global effort is to reduce the footprint and the emissions while increasing efficiency.
 Every industry has done a tremendous job in that regard, including wood heating.
-Wood stoves emissions from 20 years ago are now reduced by over 90% and efficiency has increased over 30% on average.
+Wood stoves emissions from 30 years ago are now reduced by over 90% and efficiency has increased over 30% on average.
 That is a spectacular improvement!

 Below is a list of fireplace and grill stores that service Ohio (OH)